al2f's website / Just another blog in the 'Verse

 https://gitlab.xfce.org/xfce/thunar

-Simple file manager from the Xfce desktop.
-Provides a menu for configuring “Custom actions” which can be added to the right-click menu.
+Use daily.
+A simple file manager from the Xfce desktop.
+Provides a menu for configuring “Custom actions” which can be added to the right-click menu, making it very easy to add custom features.

 Explorer++